Advanced Motor Fuels in United States

 Drivers and Policies

-The Biden Administration seeks to reduce U.S. greenhouse gas (GHG) emissions to net-zero on an economy-wide basis by 2050.
-Playing a critical role is the transportation sector, the largest contributor to U.S. GHG emissions.
+The Biden Administration seeks to reduce U.S. greenhouse gas (GHG) emissions to net zero on an economy-wide basis by 2050.
+Playing a critical role in achieving this goal is the transportation sector, the largest contributor to U.S. GHG emissions.
 At the same time, consumer utility and affordability must be maintained, especially as the administration focuses on the redress of historical inequities.
 This monumental effort is seen as a vital response to the climate crisis.

 In 2021, the U.S. Congress enacted the Bipartisan Infrastructure Law (BIL).
-The law establishes aggressive goals of transportation electrification and decarbonization with significant federal government investments in battery electric vehicles, charging stations, hydrogen fuel cell vehicles, and hydrogen production deployment.
+The law establishes aggressive goals for transportation electrification and decarbonization with significant federal government investments in battery electric vehicles (BEVs), charging stations, hydrogen fuel cell vehicles (FCVs), and hydrogen production deployment.
 Under the law, the federal government will develop partnerships and provide financial assistance through competitive grants to state governments and industry to meet these goals.
 The following year, Congress enacted the Inflation Reduction Act (IRA), the single largest investment in climate and energy in U.S. history.
-Included in the legislation are several tax credits supporting alternative fuel vehicles and infrastructure; support of fleet acquisition of clean and zero-emission vehicles, and support of domestic manufacturing activities of clean vehicles and their battery supply chain.
+Included in the legislation are several tax credits supporting alternative fuel vehicles and infrastructure, support of fleet acquisition of clean and zero-emission vehicles, and support of domestic manufacturing of clean vehicles and their battery supply chain.
 The IRA also established incentives for the production and use of sustainable aviation fuels, clean hydrogen, and clean fuels.
-The incentive levels for these fuels are based on their life cycle GHG emissions.
-Together, the BIL and IRA are projected to lower economywide emissions more than 40% by 2030, relative to 2005 levels.
+The incentive levels for these fuels are based on their life-cycle GHG emissions.
+Together, the BIL and IRA are projected to lower economy-wide emissions by more than 40% by 2030, relative to 2005 levels.

-The agencies also defined six types of levers they can pursue to decarbonize the transportation sector: policy and regulation; infrastructure, industrial investments, and financing; research and innovation; data and analytic tools; workforce education and training; and stakeholder engagement and public-private partnerships.
+The agencies also defined six categories of levers they can pursue to decarbonize the transportation sector: (1) policy and regulation; (2) infrastructure, industrial investments, and financing; (3) research and innovation; (4) data and analytic tools; (5) workforce education and training; and (6) stakeholder engagement and public-private partnerships.

 The transportation sector continues to use a large amount of renewable fuels.
 The primary driver of renewable fuel use in the United States is the Renewable Fuel Standard (RFS), adopted in 2005 and expanded in 2007 (RFS2).
-It requires increasing the volume of renewable fuel to be used in motor fuels.
-On December 1, 2022, the EPA proposed to very slightly increase total renewable fuel volumes from 20.6 billion gallons in 2022 to 20.8 billion gallons in 2023.[2]
-In addition, the EPA proposed that 2024 and 2025 volumes be set to 21.9 billion gallons and 22.7 billion gallons, respectively.
-The 2023 proposed value is significantly lower than the original target of 36 billion gallons in the RFS legislation, which envisioned much more robust growth in cellulosic fuel production than has materialized.
+The Standard requires the use of increasing volumes of renewable fuels in motor fuels.
+On June 1, 2022, the EPA finalized a slight increase of total renewable fuel volumes from 20.6 billion gallons in 2022 to 20.9 billion gallons in 2023.[2]
+In addition, the EPA set 2024 and 2025 volumes to 21.5 billion gallons and 22.3 billion gallons, respectively.
+The 2023 volume is significantly lower than the original target of 36 billion gallons in the RFS legislation, which envisioned much more robust growth in cellulosic fuel production than has materialized.

 The State of California developed the Low-Carbon Fuel Standard (LCFS) to reduce the average carbon intensity of its transportation fuels by 10% from 2010 to 2020.
-In 2019, California extended the LCFS to 2030 with reduced carbon intensities for transportation fuels by an additional 10% reduction.
-Using life-cycle analysis, different carbon intensities were developed for different fuels, including alternative fuels and biofuels.
-With both the RFS and LCFS, a significant volume of biofuels – about 2.6 billion GGE – was used in California in 2021, which was 27% higher than 2020.
+In 2019, California extended the LCFS to 2030 with reduced carbon intensities for transportation fuels by an additional 10%.
+Using life-cycle analysis, California developed carbon intensities for different fuels, including alternative fuels and biofuels.
+With both the RFS and LCFS, a significant volume of biofuels — about 3.1 billion GGE — was used in California in 2022, which was 20% higher than in 2021.

 Advanced Motor Fuels Statistics

-The U.S. Energy Information Administration (EIA) estimated that total U.S. transportation energy consumption for 2022 was 27,534 trillion British thermal units (Btu), 2% higher than in 2021.[3]
+The U.S. Energy Information Administration (EIA) estimated that total U.S. transportation energy consumption for 2023 was 28,057 trillion British thermal units (Btu) — 2% higher than in 2022.[3]
 About 90% of this consumption is petroleum-based fuels (gasoline and diesel), with much of the remainder being ethanol blended into gasoline at 10%.
-Biomass accounted for 1,565 trillion Btu during 2022, natural gas for 1,291 trillion Btu, electricity for 64 trillion Btu, and propane for 5 trillion Btu.[4]
+Biomass accounted for 1,788 trillion Btu during 2023, natural gas for 1,322 trillion Btu, electricity for 57 trillion Btu, and propane for 10 trillion Btu.[4]

 Biofuels

 The best biofuel use data come from the EPA’s recording of Renewable Identification Numbers (RINs) filed by refiner/marketers of liquid transportation fuels, as shown in Figure 1.[5]
 Each RIN is equivalent to 1 gallon of ethanol by Btu content; RINs are generated when a motor fuel refiner/blender blends or sells the renewable fuel or fuel blend.
-Renewable fuel volumes grew from 18.0 billion gallons in 2021 to 19.0 billion gallons in 2022, as fuel consumption continued to rebound after the first year of the pandemic.
+Renewable fuel volumes grew from 19.1 billion gallons in 2022 to 20.7 billion gallons in 2023, as fuel consumption continued to grow after the first year of the pandemic.

 Electric Vehicles